-Do you want to help preserve a tree on the endangered species list?
-If so, plant a mulberry tree (Morus rubra) in your backyard and celebrate your conservation efforts.
-These beautiful fruit trees have made it onto the endangered species list in Connecticut and Massachusetts.
+Do you want to incorporate more native plants in your landscape?
+If so, plant a red mulberry tree (Morus rubra, USDA zones 4-9) in your backyard and celebrate your conservation efforts.
+Also called common mulberry, these beautiful fruit trees have made it onto the endangered species list in Connecticut and Massachusetts.
 In Michigan and Vermont, the tree is considered threatened.

 Video of the Day